 You or your writer can now publish a printed book or post it on a website quite easily.
 It’s neither expensive nor time-consuming.
 Many families order just one or two beautifully designed and bound books to save for generations into the future.

 Death doulas, or personal historians, also create audio or video histories as well.
 These can include songs and photographs with narration from loved ones.

 5. This is a healthy, social activity.

 For adults who feel willing and able, life story writing is a fun activity.
-For instance, they can do this with other people and increase socializing time.
+For instance, they can do this with other people and increase their socializing time.
 Some communities or libraries have writing groups.
 These workshops allow people to write their own stories in chunks or themes.
 Then they come together to share with peers what they’ve written.

 These are also called “ethical wills” or “legacy letters.”
-Loving testaments in which the older generation shares life experiences, family lore and funny fables.
+Loving testaments in which the older generation shares life experiences, family lore, and funny fables.

-Some families also pair up older relatives with younger ones.
+Some families also pair older relatives with younger ones.
 Elders answer pre-written questions and youngsters record the answers.

 6. It’s a gift of love.